usertoroot/HookPython/README.md

     HookPython.CallOriginalFunction(input, inputLength, key, keyLength, output)
 ```

 Every time the **RC4** function in the program will be invoked our program will intercept the code flow.
 This allows us to do tampering before encryption and after decryption.
 When invoking the command this way python will assume all parameters to be integers.
 There is an additional parameter which will allow us to specify the types allowing for easier tampering.
+The full command is shown below:

 ```
-HookFunction InterceptMe.exe 0x11177 "X:\...\HookPython.DLL" PythonHook ProxyRC4 cdecl 5 **sisii**
+HookFunction InterceptMe.exe 0x11177 "X:\...\HookPython.DLL" PythonHook ProxyRC4 cdecl 5 sisii
 ```

 An example proxy python script is shown below: